Research Team - Staff

 View profile

-Mr Phathu Mukwevho obtained his B.Sc, B.Sc ( Honours) and M.Sc. degrees from the University of Johannesburg and is currently enrolled for a dual doctoral programme with NWU and Keele University in the UK.
+Dr Phathu Mukwevho obtained his B.Sc, B.Sc (Honours) and M.Sc. degrees from the University of Johannesburg and a dual PhD with NWU and Keele University in the UK.
 His research focus is on evaluating the effectiveness of environmental and air quality governance policy instruments.

 Henno Havenga